 Wildfire risk can varies substantially within a county according to local features and microclimates.
 Take Orange County for an example.
 Wildfire risk ranges significantly from San Clemente, where the typical ClimateCheck Wildfire Risk Rating is 89, compared to nearby Laguna Beach, where the typical risk level is only 22.

 Salt Lake City is an interesting exception to the usual pattern of greater risk away from the core.
 Both cities and suburbs are at risk.
 Weber, Morgan, and Salt Lake counties are all projected to burn more than 55,000 acres collectively each year by 2050.
-Weber County has a Wildfire Risk Rating of 97, similar to to Morgan County’s 95, and Salt Lake County’s 96.
+Weber County has a Wildfire Risk Rating of 97, similar to Morgan County’s 95, and Salt Lake County’s 96.

 As the science capturing wildfire risk develops, so too will our understanding of what this means for individual and collective decision making.
 For example, folks in Salt Lake City may have to frequently contend with the presence of wildfires; but, like the Southern California experience, increasing fires may be smaller and property damage mitigated with homeowner and community action